patel-ayush/QnA-with-PDFs/readme.md

 #### 3. Configuration

-Edit the `.env` file and add your OpenAI API key and Slack bot token:
+Create and edit the `.env` file and add your OpenAI API key and Slack bot token:

 ```
 OPENAI_API_KEY=your_openai_api_key